Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 - How quickly?

-- What's the message?
+- What message?

-Know your talking points:
+Know your talking points

-- Clear explanation of what you actually do
+- Clear explanation of what you do

 - Evidence of consistent pricing

-- Catch brewing controversies early
+- Catch issues early

-- Respond before narratives solidify
+- Respond before narratives harden

 - Engage directly with concerns